Divine (performer): Early disco work and Polyester: 1979–1983

-Later life

 Later disco work, Lust in the Dust, and Hairspray: 1984–1988

 Divine's career as a disco singer continued and his records had sold well, but he and his management felt that they were not receiving their share of the profits.
 They went to court against Orlando and his company, O-Records, and successfully nullified their contract.
 After signing with Barry Evangeli's company, InTune Music Limited, Divine released several new disco records, including "You Think You're a Man" and "I'm So Beautiful", which were both co-produced by Pete Waterman of the then-up-and-coming UK production team of Stock Aitken Waterman.
 In the United Kingdom, Divine sang his hit "You Think You're A Man" – a song which he had dedicated to his parents – on BBC television show Top of the Pops.
 He gained a devout follower, Briton Mitch Whitehead, a man who declared himself Divine's "number 1 fan", tattooing himself with images of his idol and eventually aiding Bernard Jay in setting up for Divine's show onstage.
 In London, Divine also befriended drag comedy act Paul O'Grady, with Jay helping O'Grady obtain his first bookings in the U.S.

 The next Divine film, Lust in the Dust (1985), reunited him with Tab Hunter and was Divine's first film not directed by John Waters.
 Set in the Wild West during the nineteenth century, the movie was a sex comedy that starred Divine as Rosie Velez, a promiscuous woman who works as a singer in saloons and competes for the love of Abel Wood (Tab Hunter) against another woman.
 A parody of the 1946 western Duel in the Sun, the film was a critical success, with Divine receiving praise from a number of reviewers.
 Divine followed this production with a very different role, that of gay male gangster Hilly Blue in Trouble in Mind (1985).
 The script was written with Divine in mind.
 Although not a major character in the film, Divine had been eager to play the part because he wished to perform in more male roles and leave behind the stereotype of simply being a female impersonator.
 Reviews of the film were mixed, as were the evaluations of Divine's performance.